willelson/content-search-and-favourite-api/README.md

 This web application provides an api for users to search for images and videos, then save them as favourites.

+Content is sourced from the [Pixabay API](https://pixabay.com/api/docs/), and your own api key must be set up in the environment variables in order to fetch content.

 ## Installation

 The project is set up to be run using [Docker](https://www.docker.com/).